© 2016, 2017, 2018, 2019, 2020

 Pliny mentions “green gall-nuts of Aleppo” as best suited to the preparation of leather

-On the arrival of the Moors in Cordoba, in Southern Spain, two great industries are established silver and leather
+On the arrival of the Moors in Cordoba, in Southern Spain, two great industries are established silver and leather.
+The French church laid down rules that said only senior clergy could wear gloves of deerskin, while the lower ranks had to wear sheepskins.

 “Well known are the skins that arrive white as snow and then leave here, tanned red, bearing your name, Cordoba” Theodulfi Carmina poem